JustinLamMSFT/microsoft/microsoft-teams/compare-microsoft-teams-options-b.md

  |

-Make it easier for your customers to schedule and manage appointments with Microsoft Bookings
+Greater customer ease scheduling and managing appointments with Microsoft Bookings

  |

-Make it easier for your customers to schedule and manage appointments with Microsoft Bookings
+Greater customer ease scheduling and managing appointments with Microsoft Bookings

  |

-Make it easier for your customers to schedule and manage appointments with Microsoft Bookings
+Greater customer ease scheduling and managing appointments with Microsoft Bookings

+ |
+|

+Video editing and design tools with Clipchamp

+ |

+Video editing and design tools with Clipchamp

+ |

+Video editing and design tools with Clipchamp

+ |

+Video editing and design tools with Clipchamp

+ |
+|

+Collaborative workspaces to organize your projects, both large and small, with Microsoft Loop

+ |

+Collaborative workspaces to organize your projects, both large and small, with Microsoft Loop

+ |

+Collaborative workspaces to organize your projects, both large and small, with Microsoft Loop

+ |

+Collaborative workspaces to organize your projects, both large and small, with Microsoft Loop

  |
 |